By Intigriti

 In this article, we highlight four key bug bounty program benefits.
-We also explain how crowdsourced security models play an essential part within multi-layered security.
+We also explain how crowdsourced security models play an essential part in multi-layered security.

-From choosing a solid framework, writing secure code, to running vulnerability scans, each additional security step you take lowers the chances of attackers finding an exploitable vulnerability in your system.
-But before we talk specifically about bug bounty program benefits, let’s quickly cover what a program actually involves.
+From choosing a solid framework and writing secure code to running vulnerability scans, each additional security step you take lowers the chances of attackers finding an exploitable vulnerability in your system.
+But before we talk specifically about bug bounty program benefits, let’s quickly cover what a program involves.

 A bug bounty program pays independent security researchers to find and report vulnerabilities in your digital assets.
 The media often talks about big technology companies, such as Google, having a bug bounty program to enhance their security.
 Today, however, companies of all sizes and industries are embracing the power of crowd security.